Joseph Baena: Dancing with the Stars

 In 2022, Baena was a contestant on the 31st season of Dancing with the Stars where he was paired with Daniella Karagach.
 They were eliminated 5th and placed 11th in the competition.
-Trying to distance himself from prejudgements, and creating his own grounds, "the young Arnold son says that he is not just breaking down the 'dance floor' but is also 'breaking the barriers in his family.'"
-His body type, flexibility and fitness training are not particularly well adapted to dancing, which he personally foresaw as being challenging.
+By competing, "the young Arnold son says that he is not just breaking down the 'dance floor' but is also 'breaking the barriers in his family.'"
+His body type, flexibility and fitness training were not particularly well adapted to dancing, which he foresaw as a challenge.
 (Note: After testing as COVID-19 positive, 29-year-old Dancing With the Stars professional dancer Daniella Karagach did not appear with her partner, Joseph Baena.
 Having been potentially exposed, Baena had to mask up; he and Alexis Warr (a last-minute substitute troupe danceuse) advanced in the competition.)

 Baena offered the opinion that physical fitness became his watchword because, "I couldn't keep up with the other guys."
 In a podcast interview, he confessed that he was both unfit and bullied.
 In college, he had an epiphany: "I was like the chubby kid in my... crew, and, um yeah.
 It wasn't until I joined swim my sophomore year..."
 When he could not run, leaving him unfit for soccer and basketball, he settled on joining the swim team.

+Amateur bodybuilding

+On 28 March 2026, Baena competed in the 2026 NPC Natural Colorado State Championships in Men's Classic Physique and Open Bodybuilding.
+He notably placed 1st in the "True Novice" and "Novice" Classic Physique divisions.
+He also placed 1st in the "Men's Bodybuilding - Open Heavyweight" division.
+He came 2nd in Open Class C, making him the runner-up to the overall.